JohnDCode/JohnDCode.github.io/_posts/2025-07-18-Backtesting-Engine.md

 ====================================================================
 ```

-Once again, despite running the test on a relativley short time frame, this strategy was also profitable.
+Once again, despite running the test on a relatively short time frame, this strategy was also profitable.
+Here, all positions were closed at the end of the test, and there is a (very minute) profit.

 <br />

 ### Conclusion

-Here
+Altogether, this framework can be used for all kinds of backtesting operations.
+Traders can quickly put together backtests with the above methodology, or build on the shared library by creating fully fledged backtesting engines.